cuthbertLab/music21/buildDoc/rst/moduleBase.rst

         .. method:: show(fmt=None)

-            Displays an object in a format provided by the fmt argument or, if not provided, the format set in the user's Environment
+            Displays an object in a format provided by the fmt argument or, if not provided, the format set in the user's Environment Valid formats include (but are not limited to): xml (musicxml) text lily.png lily.pdf

         .. method:: unfreezeIds()